 He claimed to have been involved in the killing of two Pinkerton agents on the Florida/Georgia border sometime between April and November, 1876, after a gunfight with a "Pinkerton Gang" who had been tracking him from Jacksonville, Florida.

 Hardin claimed that in a saloon on election night of November 1876, he and a companion, Jacksonville, Florida policeman Gus Kennedy, were involved in a gunfight with Mobile, Alabama policemen in which one person was wounded and two killed.
 He further claims that he and Kennedy were arrested but later released.
 This encounter also never happened.
 Hardin and Kennedy were arrested and driven out of town simply for cheating at cards.

 Court records show John Wesley Hardin was carrying a Colt "Lightning" revolver and an Elgin watch when he was shot and killed on August 19, 1895.
 The revolver and the watch had been presented to Hardin in appreciation for his legal efforts on behalf of Killer Jim Miller at his trial for the killing of ex-sheriff, George "Bud" Frazer.

 Early on in life, Hardin found himself in trouble with the law.
 Its said that he spent the majority of his life being pursued by both local lawmen and federal troops of the reconstruction era.
 He often used the residences of family and friends to hide out from the law.
 When he was finally captured and sent to prison in 1878, Hardin was 25 years old and he claimed to have already killed 42 men.
 Court records, newspapers and witness accounts have attributed 27 killings to him up to that point.

 On August 19th, 1895, Hardin was shot to death by John Selman, Sr. in the Acme Saloon, in El Paso, Texas.
-Though Selman tried to say that he shot Hardin from the front, the coroner said that John Wesley Hard was shot in the back of the head and the bullet exited his eye.
+Though Selman tried to say that he shot Hardin from the front, the coroner said that John Wesley Hardin was shot in the back of the head and the bullet exited his eye.

 The death of Texas' most notorious gunfighter was not the only indicator that an era had truly passed into history.
 It's said that when law enforcement officials found a card on his body with the name of Hardin's closest friend, nobody had to saddle up and ride out to deliver the news.
-By then, they simply called him on the telephone.
+All they had to do by then was simply call him by telephone.